dvdmc/turtlebot_unizar/README.md

 ## Usage

 Aside from useful configuration files, this repository includes modules for navigation, mapping and perception.
 You can check the specific modules in 'turtlebot_unizar_bringup'.
+Make sure in any case that the loaded _xacro_ file is correct for your Turtlebot setup.

+> **Important:**
+Before running any application involving the Hokuyo Lidar, make sure the _xacro_ model for the robot is correct.
+This position is defined in the 'turtlebot_unizar_description` package under _robots/_ files.
+The laser is assigned a parent in the Turtlebot's default structure.
+If your laser is monted on a different plate, frame, support..., make sure to modify the _urdf/sensors/hokuyo.urdf.xacro_ file to resemble your setup.

+> If your robot does not include a camera, you can remove it from the _robots/_ file that you want to use.

 ### Reactive navigation